openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

         a lot of ground and has overcome significant obstacles to come up with a competitive browser that returns to what has made Firefox great: A fast and nimble browser with features that are setting the standard for everyone else.
-One key requirement for Firefox 4 was to catch up with its rivals as it was clear early last year that 3.6.x wasnâ€™t up to the task anymore.
+One key requirement for Firefox 4 was to catch up with its rivals as it was clear early last year that 3.6.x wasn’t up to the task anymore.
-        Before we are looking at Firefox 4â€² features, we will have a look at its performance capability.
+        Before we are looking at Firefox 4′ features, we will have a look at its performance capability.
 Firefox 4 Beta 10-pre is pretty darn close to the final version and should give us a good idea how the browser stacks up. (...)